-No mitigation measures are warranted for water resources based on the analysis for potential impacts on water resources.
-The Navy, as part of the proposed action, would acquire water rights within the proposed withdrawal areas if the water right can be maintained for beneficial use.
-If a condition of the water right can be modified (e.g., the point of use moved outside of the withdrawal areas), then the water right would not be acquired by the Navy.
-If wells are associated with the water right, then the Navy will evaluate on a case-by-case basis the disposition of the well (e.g., continued beneficial use or capping of the well).
-The Navy acknowledges that there may be impacts that have yet to be defined and will continue to develop and incorporate mitigation measures as necessary.
+The Navy, as part of the Proposed Action, would acquire existing and valid state water rights within the proposed withdrawal areas if the water right can be maintained for beneficial use.
+If a condition of the water right can be modified, then the water right would not be acquired by the Navy.
+The Navy would reimburse the movement of the water right on a case-by-case basis.
+If wells are associated with the water right, then the Navy would evaluate on a case-by-case basis the disposition of the well (e.g., continued beneficial use or capping of the well).
+The Navy does not plan to use any water rights purchased for stock water but would instead request to modify the beneficial use as appropriate relative to mission requirements.
+In the DVTA, the Navy would not seek to acquire existing water rights.